Pharmacoepi-Data-Collaborative/home/codelists/CPRD/medications/opioids/README.md

 The list was developed by searching the CPRD product dictionary "drugsubstance" variable, for terms matching opioids in the [BNF Chapter 4.7.2](https://openprescribing.net/bnf/040702/).

-There are separate files for CPRD Gold (opioidCodesA) and Aurum (opioidCodesG)
+There are separate files for CPRD Gold (opioidCodesG) and Aurum (opioidCodesA).

 When you load the files, ensure you read the product code columns as character variables.